-It is also recognized as a New Hampshire Scholars High School, and the NCAA has approved all VLACS core courses for establishing eligibility of student athletes.
-VLACS learning journeys are not leveled and all learning experiences are designed to prepare students for college readiness.
+It is also recognized as a New Hampshire Scholars High School, and the NCAA has approved all VLACS core courses for establishing the eligibility of student-athletes.
+VLACS offerings are not leveled and all learning experiences are designed to prepare students for college readiness.

-VLACS currently offers honors courses, which challenge students beyond the standard college prep course work.
-Other opportunities for advanced learning include Advanced Placement (AP), college courses, and the option to earn an associate degree while in high school.
+VLACS currently offers honors courses, which challenge students beyond the standard college prep coursework.
+Other opportunities for advanced learning include Advanced Placement (AP) and college courses.

-VLACS graduates have even been admitted to over 60 colleges, including:
+VLACS graduates have even been admitted to over 150 colleges and universities across the globe, including: